Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems: Proof of Lemma

-Clearly, the two conditions in $\mathbb{D}_{\ell,t,k}^{j}$ (\ref{e3.2.4}) have the corresponding equivalent forms above, which we will not elaborate further.
+It is evident that (\ref{eB12a}) and (\ref{eB12c}) are, respectively, the sufficient and necessary conditions for (\ref{eB12b}).
+Clearly, the two conditions in $\mathbb{D}_{\ell,t,k}^{j}$ (\ref{e3.2.4}) have the corresponding forms above, which we will not elaborate further.
 We are now ready to begin the proof.
 Based on the relationship between $p_{\ell,t,k}^{j}$ and $p $ in (\ref{eB3}), we can obtain

 For the first condition in $\mathbb{D}_{\ell,t,k}^{j}$, we verify its form corresponding to (\ref{eB11b}) as follows.